 In the second half of this post, we’ll show you 5 ways in which you can incorporate user flow design in the web and mobile creation process.

-How to prototype your user flow: 5 top tips
+How to prototype your mobile app user flow: 5 top tips

-Start with user testing to understand user paths
+Start with user testing to understand the user flow

 Before you start designing your user flows, you need to understand your personas’ needs.
 Ask yourself: